mreishus/mr-blog/content/blog/2019-08-19-gitlab-self-signed-docker-registry.md

 *gitlab.yourdomain.com* pointing to a private address like *192.168.1.10*, this may be much easier than all of the workarounds described here.

+Update:  This does work, and is my recommended method.
+Keeping this post up, but do read the next post.